 Fiberglass (fiber-reinforced polymer [FRP] or glass-reinforced plastic [GRP]) is a composite material made from extremely fine fibers of glass combined with a polymer, which results in a relatively lightweight material.

 Powder Coating is a paint finish made from finely ground solid resins.
 It is usually applied electrostatically and then heat cured.
-Powder coat finishes are very tough and flexible and much harder to chip, crack, or peel than most other coatings.
+Powder coated finishes are very tough and flexible and much harder to chip, crack, or peel than most other coatings.

 Rubberwood is a hardwood from the maple family of woods and is an ideal choice for furniture manufacturing because of its durability and tendency to resist shrinking, warping or cracking.
 After its 26-30 years of latex production, the trees are felled and new ones are planted.
 So, unlike other woods that are cut down for the sole purpose of producing furniture, rubberwood is used only after it completes its latex producing cycle and dies, making it eco-friendly.